ebensakyi/unified-icesspool-app/README.md

 1. No price shown at all.
 No payment process

 Allow customer to select sp.
 So no broadcasting or all broadcasting

+1. Add service provider id and details to request if chosen
+2. Prevent skipping water volume